CM4all/pond/doc/index.rst

   is currently no way to filter records with no site at all.
 - :samp:`site=NAME` shows only records of the specified site.
 There is currently no way to filter records with no site at all.
-- :samp:`group_site=COUNT[@SKIP]` limits the number of distinct sites in the result.
-Only records for the first :envvar:`COUNT` sites are returned, and the rest is ignored (in order of appearance in the filtered list).
+- :samp:`group_site=COUNT[@SKIP]` groups all result records by their "site" attribute, i.e. all records with the same site will be returned successively, followed by all records of the next site and so on.
+Only records for the first :envvar:`COUNT` sites are returned, and the rest is ignored.
 The option :envvar:`SKIP` parameter may be used to skip a number of sites.
 This can be used to receive records for all sites incrementally, until the result is empty.
 - :samp:`since=ISO8601` shows only records since the given time stamp.
   See :ref:`timestamps` for details.
 - :samp:`until=ISO8601` shows only records until the given time stamp.